zimolzak/birthday-party/list.md

     without the knob.
 Key and knob without the base is okay.
 Without wires is probably okay.)

-- New belt.
+- New **belt**.
 Brown or black leather, for work. simple design without a lot of stitching or decoration. strap has to be 36 inches to fit correctly with enough leeway.

-- Belt, casual.
+- **Belt**, casual.
 Has to be lightweight (can have a metal buckle, but not if it's a large metal buckle).
 Any material for the strap is OK.
 Mostly for wearing with shorts.
 Lots more colors and designs are acceptable.

 - [https://www.danperri.com/book](https://www.danperri.com/book): an interesting-looking book from a famous movie title designer